Tula or mei-tai ergonomic carrier from Pathi?

 - at the end we can tighten the shoulder straps if we need them (Wojtek often had a problem that the straps were too short if I had worn Santa before).

-Prices - unfortunately it is also not without significance
+Price - unfortunately it is also important

 - mei-tai from Pathi: from 180 PLN, available for purchase on the producer's website